Abhishek2304/Cerebro-System-Ray/README.md

 Examples
 -------------
-We provide 2 detailed examples of Cerebro in the exam
+We provide 2 detailed examples of Cerebro in the examples folder: mnist and criteo (the deep postures and other scripts correspond to Spark)
+The details on running these examples is found in the READMEs of each such folder